Ventura DMV Hearing Attorney

 - You arrest was made unlawfully

 - Your BAC level was not above the legal limit

 At Lessem, Newstat & Tooson, LLP, our DUI attorneys can assist you with scheduling a DMV hearing and provide knowledgeable and dedicated representation to fight a driver's license suspension.
-With over 50 years of combined experience, we're prepared to handle the full range of DUI cases.
+With 50+ years of combined experience, we're prepared to handle the full range of DUI cases.